-Although our domestic focus is primary, the AMA increasingly addresses health care issues in a “global neighborhood.”
+Although the AMA's domestic focus is primary, the AMA increasingly addresses health care issues in a “global neighborhood.”
 The OIR:

 - Provides a global perspective for the AMA and maintains the relationships with national medical associations and global health care organizations.

 - Builds relationships with counterpart national medical associations to leverage the AMA’s expertise, develop contacts, and open opportunities.

 - Works through the World Medical Association (WMA) to promote AMA’s objectives and policies.

 - Assists in securing AMA representation at the World Health Organization’s annual World Health Assembly.

 - Engages with other countries to learn how they structure their health care systems, and how they deal with common issues like care in rural areas, shortages of physicians, poverty, and disparities.

 In addition, the OIR leverages its experts to engage with international influencers, including: